 The early morning hours of July 6, 1943, brought the sinking of USS Helena off the Solomon Islands in what would later be known as the Battle of Kula Gulf.
 As the last of the light cruiser disappeared below the ocean’s surface, her remaining crewmen’s struggle for survival had only just begun.
-Sunk in Kula Gulf tells the epic little-known story of the Helena’s survivors.
-Hundreds of sailors were rescued the night of the sinking as the sea battle continued to wage, but one group of survivors was missed entirely.
-Clinging to life rafts or debris, the weary men endured days at sea under the hot tropical sun, before they finally landed on the Japanese-held island of Vella Lavella deep behind the front lines.
-The survivors organized and disappeared into the island’s interior jungle.
-Living a meager existence, the group evaded the Japanese for eight days until they were evacuated in a daring rescue operation.
+The book tells the epic little-known story of Helena’s survivors, including a group of sailors trapped on a Japanese-held island behind the front lines.

 “Sunk in Kula Gulf is a thrilling account of one of World War II’s most dramatic episodes.”